-Under the contract, BARDA provides funding and technical support for the development of the RECELL System including two randomized, controlled pivotal clinical trials, Compassionate Use and Continued Access programs, development of the health economic model demonstrating the cost savings associated with the RECELL System, and two randomized, controlled clinical trials in pediatric burn patients.
-Also included in the BARDA contract is provision for the future procurement of the RECELL System by BARDA under a vendor-managed inventory system to bolster disaster preparedness in the amount of US\$7.6 million (approximately A\$10.3 million), although BARDA has the option of increasing the amount of the procurement.
+Under the contract, BARDA provide funding and technical support for the development of the RECELL System.
+BARDA funded the completion of two randomized, controlled pivotal clinical trials, as well as Compassionate Use and Continued Access programs, and development of the health economic model demonstrating the cost savings associated with the RECELL System.
+BARDA has exercised a contract option to fund two randomized, controlled clinical trials in pediatric patients.
+The pediatric donor site study commenced in October 2018 and the pediatric early intervention study will commence in late 2019.
+Also included in the BARDA contract is provision for the future procurement of the RECELL System by BARDA under a vendor managed inventory system to bolster, at BARDA's option, disaster preparedness in the amount of US\$7.6 million (approximately A\$10.3 million), although BARDA also has the option of increasing the amount of the procurement.
 As of December 31, 2018, we had received cumulative payments of A\$22.6 million under the BARDA contract.